How to Warm Up Your Twitter Account Before Outreach

 New Accounts Face Intense Scrutiny

-If you're starting fresh, expect X to watch your every move.
+If you are starting fresh, expect X to watch your every move.
 New accounts that jump straight into outreach are flagged immediately.
 The platform has learned that spam accounts try to "hit hard and fast" before getting caught.
-By warming up gradually, you prove you're not that kind of account.
+By warming up gradually, you prove you are not that kind of account.

-This heightened scrutiny means the Twitter outreach warm up period isn't just recommended.
-It's required for survival.
+This heightened scrutiny means the Twitter outreach warm up period is not just recommended.
+It is required for survival.

 The Complete Twitter Account Warm-Up Timeline

-Here's the week-by-week framework for warming up your Twitter account before launching DM outreach.
-This timeline assumes you're starting with either a new account or an account that hasn't been active recently.
+Here is the week-by-week framework for warming up your Twitter account before launching DM outreach.
+This timeline assumes you are starting with either a new account or an account that has not been active recently.

 Week 1: Building the Foundation